TarushiG/Netflix-Clone/README.md

-# Spotify-Clone-
-Clone of the Spotify application made using Flutter &amp; Dart.
+Clone of the Spotify application made using Flutter & Dart.